 There was “Threshed corn,” in the barn.
-This is a process which separates the grain from the stalks.
+This is a process that separates the grain from the stalks.
 Therefore, they were “piled” in the barn.
 These grains appeared to the speaker like “grit of ivory.”
 Here, Heaney used a simile to compare the small grains of corn to grit, or ground up, ivory.
 The piles have a value to the speaker, and his family, that is similar to ivory.

-There were the piles, and then there were bags which were “solid as cement.”
+There were the piles, and then there were bags that were “solid as cement.”
 This second simile shows that a good amount of the corn was ready to be moved away from the barn.
 It was contained within sacks, push to their limit.
 These were sewn up so that they could be “lugged.”

-In the barn there is an overwhelming “musky dark.”
+In the barn, there is an overwhelming “musky dark.”
 This sets the scene further.
 It is clear that this isn’t a place filled with life and light.
 It fits into the general dream-like qualities of the text.
 Hidden back in the dark is an “armoury.”
-With the line break at the end of line three, and the use of enjambment, a reader is forced down to the fourth line in order to learn what the “armoury” is made up of.
+With the line break at the end of line three and the use of enjambment, a reader is forced down to the fourth line in order to learn what the “armoury” is made up of.
 It isn’t traditional weapons, but “farm yard implements.”

 These metal tools take on a foreboding presence in the barn, as if they have been, or could be, used for something evil.
 Some of these are “harness[es]” and “plough-socks.”

-In the second stanza the speaker acknowledges the floor.
+In the second stanza, the speaker acknowledges the floor.
 It is “mouse-grey” and “smooth.”
 It is made of “concrete” which is inescapably “cold.”
 The atmosphere continues to darken and become confining as the speaker adds that “There were no windows.”
 Instead, there are only “two narrow shafts / Of gilded motes.”
-This refers to two streams of light which come through the ceiling, “High in each gable.”
+This refers to two streams of light that come through the ceiling, “High in each gable.”

-They are “narrow,” come in through the triangular top of the roof, and let in little light.
+They are “narrow,” come in through the triangular top of the roof and let in little light.
 What does come in, lights up “motes,” or specks of dust floating in the air.
 The dream-like quality of the scene is increased.
 There is no chance of any air or heat from the outside coming in, as there is only “one door.”

 While it is cold within the barn, the atmosphere outside is very different.
 It is entirely “summer” outside.
 The “zinc” used on the roof has heated up, “like an oven.”
 This speaks to a real contrast between the outside and inside.
 It also shows how sustained the atmosphere within the barn is.
 It is like its own ecosystem, sustaining its own environment.